status-im/swarms/ideas/083-energy-efficient.md

 ## Success Metrics
 KR:
-(1) foreground energy consumption is < 120% of the apps in a similar class (messengers) (2) background energy consumption is < 120% of the apps in a similar class (messengers)
+(1) foreground chat energy consumption is < 120% of the apps in a similar class (messengers) (2) background chat energy consumption is < 120% of the apps in a similar class (messengers) (3) foreground dapps energy consumption is < 120% of the apps in a similar class (browsers)

 ## MVP(s)
 MVP (development): Identify top issues with CPU hogging in Status for Android